 Publicity opportunities through Gadsden Arts monthly Enews and website

-Guild members agree to lend their expertise as artists to Gadsden Arts once each year, either by offering an educational presentation for the public/schools/families, by assisting with exhibition preparation, or by assisting with an exhibition opening reception.
+Guild members may lend their expertise as artists to Gadsden Arts once each year, either by offering an educational presentation for the public/schools/families, by assisting with exhibition preparation, or by assisting with an exhibition opening reception.

 Membership dues and contact information must be current (this is the artist-member’s responsibility).